 If you ever feel like you want to say it differently or do it differently but fear is standing in your way?
 That fear is probably preventing you from creating a brand that gets noticed by the right people.

-Fear of being different from the crowd is why…
+Fear of being different is why…

-• When you read blogs, it’s a lot of, “Oh, this again?”
+- When you read blogs, it’s a lot of, “Oh, this again?”
 It feels like you’re reading the same script over and over.
 People are afraid to speak in ways that reveal how their philosophy differs from mainstream points of view.

 “In a crowded marketplace, fitting in is a failure.
 In a busy marketplace, not standing out is the same as being invisible.”